carlosresu/fda_ph_scraper/README.md

 ## Data processing backend

-The scrapers exclusively use [Polars](https://pola.rs) for all tabular processing.
+The scrapers exclusively use [Polars](https://pola.rs) for all tabular processing—no pandas dependency is required.
 Parquet is the primary on-disk format for normalized outputs, while CSV copies are also written for debugging and inspection.
-Inputs are never read from CSV intermediates; the only CSV reads occur when downloading the FDA-provided exports before conversion to Parquet.
+Inputs are never read from CSV intermediates; the only CSV reads occur when downloading the FDA-provided exports before conversion to Polars DataFrames and subsequent Parquet writes.

 ## Setup